LFPT5: A Unified Framework for Lifelong Few-shot Language Learning Based on Prompt Tuning of T5: Experiments

 \paragraph{Tasks, Datasets and Metrics} Three different types of tasks are investigated in our work: NER as an instance of sequence labeling, text classification, and summarization as an instance of text generation.
 For NER, we use CoNLL03 \citep{sang2003introduction} and OntoNotes \citep{hovy2006ontonotes} as different domains.
 For classification, we conduct experiments on four different datasets/domains: AGNews for news classification \citep{zhang2015character}, Amazon Review for sentiment analysis \citep{mcauley2015image}, DBPedia for Wikipedia article classification into topics \citep{lehmann2015dbpedia}, and Yahoo for QA categorization \citep{zhang2015character}.
 The datasets for summarization include CNNDM containing CNN/DM news \citep{nallapati2016abstractive}, WikiHow containing how-to instructions \citep{koupaee2018wikihow} and Xsum containing BBC news \citep{narayan2018don}.

-We conduct 16-shot learning for NER and classification, \ie there are 16 examples per class in the training and validation set.
+We conduct 16-shot learning for NER and classification based on \citet{gao2020making}, \ie\ there are 16 samples per class in the training and validation sets.
 For summarization, we sample 64 examples for training and validation per domain (see~\ref{few-shot-detail} for details).
-For pseudo data, LFPT5 generates two samples per learned class for NER and classification, and generates four samples per learned domain for summarization.
-The evaluation metrics of NER, text classification and summarization are F1 Score, accuracy and ROUGE scores, respectively.
-As the task order and few-shot data might influence the performance, we run every experiment 3 times with different random seeds and report the average result.
+For pseudo data, LFPT5 generates 2 samples per learned class for NER and classification, and 4 samples per learned domain for summarization.
+The evaluation metrics of NER, classification and summarization are F1, accuracy and ROUGE scores, respectively.
+As the task order and few-shot data might influence the performance, we run every experiment 3 times with different random seeds and report the mean results.

 \paragraph{Methods Compared}

 We use T5-Large as the backbone model and compare our LFPT5 with the following methods in the experiments for learning new domains of a task: